Auction-Nudge/wordpress/readme.txt

 Attempting to hide, obscure or modifying the disclosure puts the service at risk for all users.
 Therefore, Auction Nudge reserves the right to block any user who attempts to do so.

 == Screenshots ==

 1. Preview and customize your Shortcode.
-2. Display your eBay profile.
-3. Display your feedback profile.
-4. Add Shortcodes anywhere they are supported.
+2. Add Shortcodes anywhere they are supported.
-5. Promote your eBay content on your site.
+3. Promote your eBay content on your site.
-6. A default eBay username saves time!
+4. A default eBay username saves time!

 == Changelog ==

+= 7.2.0 =

+- The Your eBay Profile and Your eBay Feedback tools are being retired.
+The ability to create new snippets for these tools has been removed and existing snippets will soon cease to function.
+More information can be found <a href="https://www.auctionnudge.com/changes#v2024.4.0">here</a>.
+- Removed Legacy Meta Box and Widget support, please use Shortcodes instead.

 = 7.1.5 =